bballdave025/manuscript-waste-reuse-finder/README.md

 </div>
 <br/>

-This looks a bit like a land-grant.
-This is the left-hand side of what makes up the pastedown - part of the original document was obviously cut off on the right.
+This looks like it might be a land-grant, or perhaps a deed, or perhaps I'm way off.
+This is the right-hand side of what makes up the pastedown - part of the original document was obviously cut off on the right.
 The left-hand side of what's left is the front pastedown.

 <hr/>

-<b> Positive, Binding Reinforcers, FamilySearch DGS 4535287 frame 182</b>
+<b> Positive (has reuse), Binding Reinforcers, FamilySearch DGS 4535287 frame 182</b>

 <br/>
 <div>